St Mark's Hospital

-St Mark's Hospital (informally St Mark's) is a hospital in Harrow, Greater London, England.
+St Mark's Hospital, The National Bowel Hospital (informally St Mark's) is a hospital in Park Royal, Greater London, England.
 Managed by London North West University Healthcare NHS Trust, it is the only hospital in the world to specialise entirely in intestinal and colorectal medicine and is a national and international referral centre for intestinal and colorectal disorders.
 It is the only hospital in the UK, and one of only 14 worldwide, to be recognised as a centre of excellence by the World Organisation of Digestive Endoscopy.

-Northwick Park Hospital is located at the same site.
-St. Mark's is closely associated with Imperial College London and is a major centre for teaching and research.
-Geographically it is in the northwest corner of the London Borough of Brent, adjacent with the boundary of the London Borough of Harrow.
+The Main Hospital is at the Central Middlesex site in Acton Lane, London, located in the most southerly part of the London Borough of Brent.
+It has two other hubs, one is St Mark's at Northwick Park situated within Northwick Park Hospital in Harrow and the other is St Mark's at Ealing situated within Ealing Hospital.
+St Mark's is closely associated with Imperial College London and is a major centre for teaching and research.

 History

 Beginnings

 The beginnings of St Mark's Hospital were in a small room at No 11 Aldersgate Street where, in 1835, Frederick Salmon opened 'The Infirmary for the Relief of the Poor afflicted with Fistula and other Diseases of the Rectum'.
 There were just seven beds and in the first year 131 patients were admitted.
 Frederick Salmon was born in Bath in 1796 and served his apprenticeship in medicine there.
 He qualified at St Bartholomew's Hospital in 1817 and subsequently became a house-surgeon.
 In 1827, he was elected to a Surgeon's post at the Aldersgate Street Dispensary.
 However, Salmon resigned five years later, along with the rest of the medical staff, because of a dispute with the Management Committee about the method of choosing new staff.
 Tired of the restrictions of working within the establishment, Salmon decided to found his own institution to provide treatment for those conditions which were regarded as 'the most distressing that can afflict our common nature'.
 So the 'Fistula Infirmary', as it came to be known, was started.